CipherGate/CypherClue1/README.md

 2. Solve the puzzle
 3. Follow the clues!
 4. Be the first one to find the last clue and the gate keeper will give u a special present :)
+This is the 1st clue..
+Solve it and get to the next one, If You Can.